maxim371/iris-streamlit/README.md

 # Iris-Streamlit
-Image classification project using support vector machine.
-This is a multivariate classification project.
-This is deployed to Heroku.
-Dashboard was created using streamlit. given certain features, this will classificy the kind of flowering plant
+Image classification project using K Nearest Neighbor Algorithm.
+This is a multivariate classification project which is deployed to Heroku.
+Dashboard was created using streamlit.
+Given certain input parameters, this will classificy the kind of flowering plant
 # Deployment
 [Link to Deployed App](https://iris-app-maxwell.herokuapp.com/)
 # Motivation